-This helfpul guide to finding short-term rentals for expats in Switzerland is sure to take the stress out of moving there.
+This helfpul guide to finding short-term rentals and serviced apartments for expats in Switzerland is sure to take the stress out of moving there.

 Moving to a new country can be confusing, especially if you’re not sure how long you’re staying.
 Maybe you’re going on a short-term work assignment; or you’re not sure whether you will fall in love with your new home city yet.
 With this in mind, finding short-term rentals for expats in Switzerland is a good solution; even if this is only for a limited time.